Leadership Paradigms: Why Some Soar While Most Struggle – Part 3: The Developmental Paradigm

 By Max Shkud and Ben Haggard – originally published on Linked In

 The original article has been divided into three parts for publishing by Enlivening Edge Magazine.
+This is Part 3.
 Part 1 covers the introduction and the Behaviourist approach to leadership.
 Part 2 covers the Humanist approach.
 The full original article can be found here.

 The developmental paradigm springs from a fundamental belief that every living being—a customer, an employee, even a company—is born with a unique essence and distinct potential that it yearns to contribute to something greater than itself.
 But uncovering and manifesting this potential requires a deliberate development of will, character, and capability.